Moclips, Washington: History

 In 1911 Moclips was struck by a series of fatal storms, eventually washing much of the town away.
 The Moclips Beach Hotel stood in pieces.
 By the end of 1913, there was nothing left of the hotel.
 Fires destroyed much of Moclips along the beach.
 In 1948 a hilltop welding accident destroyed many homes and businesses.

 The U.S. Navy and Air Force made the neighboring town of Pacific Beach their home during World War II.
 The Navy still occupies property along the bluff in Pacific Beach - now a recreational use center for the military.

 Geography

-Moclips is located in western Grays County.
+Moclips is located in western Grays County, around 5 miles south of the major headland Point Grenville, called Point Haynisisoos by the local Quinault.
 The CDP includes the community of Moclips, plus the residential area of Sunset Beach.
 The CDP is bordered to the south by Pacific Beach, to the north by the Quinault Indian Reservation, and to the west by the Pacific Ocean.

 Washington State Route 109 passes through Moclips, leading north 9 mi along the Pacific coast to its terminus at Taholah and southeast 31 mi to Hoquiam.

 According to the United States Census Bureau, the CDP has a total area of 4.69 sqkm, of which 4.62 sqkm are land and 0.07 sqkm, or 1.48%, are water.

 Demographics

+Moclips first appeared as a census designated place in the 2000 U.S. census.